 In Class 5 boys competition, Chaminade finished fourth in the state after losing to Kickapoo 89-78 on March 18.
 Chaminade led 42-41 at half before falling behind in the third quarter.
 Reggie Crawford had 41 points and eight rebounds for Chaminade.

-Lee’s Summit West defeated Chaminade 74-69 March 17 in the semifinals.
-Lee’s Summit jumped to a 20-9 lead after the first quarter and 39-22 at half before Chaminade closed the gap to 68-67 on a free-throw shot by Jericole Hellems with 55 seconds left.
-A layup by Jadis White put Chaminade within 2 points with 16 seconds left.
-Hellems led his team with 27 points and 13 rebounds, and Kerrington Davis had 21 points for Chaminade.
+Lee's Summit West defeated Chaminade 74-69 March 17 in the semifinals.
+Lee's Summit jumped to a 20-9 lead after the first quarter and 39-22 at half before Chaminade closed the gap to 68-67 on a free-throw shot by Jericole Hellems with 55 seconds left.
+A layup by Jadis White cut the lead to two points with 16 seconds left.
+Hellems led Chaminade with 27 points and 13 rebounds, and Kerrington Davis had 21 points.

-Chaminade won the state championship last year, with Jayson Taum, now playing for Duke University, getting 40 points and 14 rebounds.
+Chaminade won the state championship last year, with Jayson Tatum, now playing for Duke University, getting 40 points and 14 rebounds.

 Chaminade defeated Jackson 79-46 and Pattonville 90-75 earlier in the playoffs.
 Also in Class 5 boys, Christian Brothers College High School advanced to quarterfinals before losing to Webster Groves High School 76-57.
 CBC ended the season 20-10.